King031204/Prog_Poe/ReadME.txt

 Removing all saved recipes will remove all previously saved recipe data from the database.

-The main menu will then re-display for the user to select another option or quit the application.
+The main menu will then re-display for the user to select another option or quit the application. for PART 2

+The code is able to input the calories into a calculator that will add them all together.

+The calculator will tell you if your calorie combination between ingredients goes over 300.

+the user will be able to input te food groups that each ingredient falls under.

+arrays have been removed and changed into lists.